LibertyGlobal-CoderDojo/coderdojo-minecraft-server/README.md

 Initially the Shockbyte account and server should have been setup according to the `INITIAL_SETUP.md` guide

-## Installing the Scriptcraft plugin

-To use the latest version of the Scriptcraft plugin, we will upload our own jarfile.

-- Download the latest scriptcraft jarfile from http://scriptcraftjs.org/download/latest/
-  - At the time of writing this was version 3.1.12
-- Go to `Files/FTP File Access`
-- Select `CoderDojo Minecraft Server` and login
-- Go to the `plugins` folder
-- Upload the `scriptcraft.jar` file
-- restart the server

 ## Restarting the server (and enabling classroom mode)

 Restarting the server is straight forward from Multicraft, there's a big button, however everytime you do so you will need to re-enable classroom mode.